This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 What failed in my system

-The system should have separated at least four things:
+The system should have separated four decisions:

-- Approval of the text.
+1. Approval of the text.

-- Approval of the image or asset.
+2. Approval of the image or asset.

-- Approval of the publishing destination.
+3. Approval of the publishing destination.

-- Approval of the final action.
+4. Approval of the final action.

-It works until the human assumes they approved a draft for review, while the system interprets the same signal as approval to publish.
+That is efficient, but brittle.
+It works until the human thinks they approved a draft for review while the system interprets the same signal as approval to publish.
 It works until an image is missing, a link is wrong, a scheduled time changes, or the wrong version is sitting in state.

-The minimum approval standard for AI marketing workflows
+The minimum approval standard

 If an AI agent can publish, send, schedule, update, delete, contact or commit anything externally visible, I would start with this standard.